Haapsalu-Kutsehariduskeskus/av-alused/lectures/week1-introduction-to-networks.md

 - **Scalability**: Just like you can make a bigger sandwich by adding more layers, networks can grow by adding more layers or parts without changing the whole thing.

 - **Ease of Troubleshooting**: If something’s wrong with your sandwich, like a bad piece of lettuce, you can easily find it and fix it.
 In networks, if there’s a problem, it’s easier to find and fix it in just one layer.

-## The Two Main Models: OSI and TCP/IP

 ### OSI Model (7 Layers):